-I run a small intimate grooming salon year round on Nantucket and my objective is to take the time to understand and identify the individuality of each pet in my care and use that information to provide a personalized and positive interaction maintaining dignity and respect.
+I run a small intimate grooming salon year-round on Nantucket.
+My objective is to take the time to understand and identify the individuality of each pet in my care and use that information to provide a personalized and positive interaction maintaining dignity and respect.

-I am a member of New England Pet Grooming Professionals, a certified pet stylist with the International Professional Grommers , Inc, and also a member of the National Dog Grooming Association of America Inc.
+I am a member of New England Pet Grooming Professionals, Certified ADVANCED PROFESSIONAL GROOMER (APG) with the International Professional Groomers, Inc. I am also a member of the National Dog Grooming Association of America Inc.

 I am Pet First Aid and CPR certified, and I am a certified Fear Free grooming professional.

 The American Kennel Club certifies my salon as an AKC safe salon.

 I am originally from Ireland and spent my formative years working at a horse barn.
 Life was carefree, and days spent indulging in my love of horses and horseback riding cross-country!
 As a child, the James Herriot TV and book series captured my heart.
 I knew early on that I had an affinity for animals.
 After passing the British Horse Society exam, I taught riding lessons at a local riding school for many years.
 I have received a distinction in the advanced stylist program from Creedon College Cork, Ireland.
 Creedon College focused on providing a high standard of adult education in the pet industry.
 For over ten years, I have called Nantucket home.
 In my free time, I volunteer with Cattrap, a local non-profit organization from which I adopted my two cats, Gracie Goosie, and James Herriot.